chrisliebaer/salvage/README.md

 ### Volume configuration

-By default, Salvage will ignore all volumes it hasn't been explicitly instructed to backup.
+By default, Salvage will ignore all volumes it hasn't been explicitly instructed to back up.
 In order to configure a volume for backup, you need to label it as such.
 Since changing labels on volumes is not supported by Docker, volumes are configured by attaching labels to containers instead (see FAQ).
 To do this, place the `salvage.tide.<name>=<volume1>,<volume2>,...` label on any container (it doesn't need to actually use the volume).